maqbuuul/codeandchartsl/README.md

 **Removed from your draft — tools you haven't used in real work:** Scala, Java, MySQL, SQLite, MongoDB, Redis, Neo4j, ClickHouse, Snowflake, Databricks, Trino, MinIO, Flink, Hadoop, Dagster, Prefect, Airbyte, PyTorch, TensorFlow, Tableau, Looker, Superset, Prometheus, JSON Schema, GDAL, PyPI, Pandoc, Dataiku, AWS, Athena, Azure, Stripe, Amplitude, Mixpanel, Kubernetes, Slack, OpenAI, Cloudflare, Taboola, n8n.
 Each is one interview question away from undermining every honest claim on the page.
 Add any of them back the day it's true — Snowflake and Stripe in particular are worth *learning* for this niche, then adding.

 **Judgment calls kept:** Go (your completed curriculum + real practice), Pydantic (FastAPI work), GTM (your conversion-tracking work), LinkedIn (you run LinkedIn Ads), Parquet (Delta/Spark work), Claude (honest and increasingly a positive signal).
 Cut Kubernetes (scaffolded once ≠ stack).

+**The "Exploring next" row:** Databricks, Iceberg, and Snowflake appear at smaller size under an explicit learning label — ambition shown honestly, no production claim.
+Their icons are verified (thesvg for Databricks/Snowflake; Apache Iceberg's own repo for its logo, Apache-2.0 licensed).
+The promotion rule: the day one of them runs in a real project, it moves to the main grid at full size and leaves this row.
+If you genuinely already use Databricks somewhere I don't know about, tell Claude and it moves today.
+"Lakehouse" itself is architecture, not a tool — it's what your Delta + Spark + BigQuery row already says.

 **Verification:** all thesvg slugs confirmed HTTP 200 against glincker/thesvg — including dbt, delta, duckdb, xgboost, mlflow, dvc, google-tag-manager, microsoft-excel.
 LightGBM and Prophet use their projects' own official repos (microsoft/LightGBM `LightGBM_logo_no_text.svg`; facebook/prophet `docs/static/logo.svg`, square 72.6×72 viewBox) — both verified 200.
 Every icon on the page is now a real official logo; nothing is a lookalike and nothing renders as text-only.
 Note: these two URLs point at `master`/`main` branches of live repos — if either project ever moves the file, the icon breaks silently, so glance at your profile occasionally or copy both SVGs into your own repo (e.g. `maqbuuul/maqbuuul/assets/`) and reference them locally for permanence.
 Copying is fine: LightGBM is MIT-licensed; Prophet is MIT-licensed.